 Research Interests

-Dr. Frank Hull's research interests/experience include: comparative analyses of organizational enterprises in the USA, Japan, Korea, and Europe sponsored by 80 Fortune 500 corporations and grants: the US National Science Foundation, US Defense Advanced Research Project Agencies, Union of Japanese Scientists and Engineers, US Department of Commerce, and Center of Innovation Management Studies.
+Dr. Frank Hull's research interests/experience include: comparative analyses of organizations and entrepreneurial R&D in the USA, Japan, Korea, and Europe sponsored by 80 Fortune 500 corporations, and grants from the US National Science Foundation, US Defense Advanced Research Project Agency, Union of Japanese Scientists and Engineers, US Department of Commerce, and Center for Innovation Management Studies.

 Biography